Judge rejects settlement over stalled student debt relief claims, blames DeVos for harming borrowers

 After taking office, DeVos refused to approve or deny applications for debt relief, saying her administration needed time to review the process created under the Obama administration.
 Tens of thousands of claims piled up before the secretary decided to grant partial debt relief, which led to a lawsuit from former Corinthian students.
 DeVos said the case ground the system to a halt.
 But borrowers argued that it had no bearing on their applications and took legal action against the secretary.

-“After justifying eighteen months of delay largely on the backbreaking effort required to review individual applications, distill common evidence, and “reach considered results,” the Secretary has charged out of the gate, issuing perfunctory denial notices utterly devoid of meaningful explanation at a blistering pace,” Alsup wrote.
+“After justifying eighteen months of delay largely on the backbreaking effort required to review individual applications, distill common evidence, and ‘reach considered results,’ the Secretary has charged out of the gate, issuing perfunctory denial notices utterly devoid of meaningful explanation at a blistering pace,” Alsup wrote.

 Signs of trouble with the settlement emerged over the summer after hundreds of borrowers received denials using boilerplate language without any rationale for the decision, Connor said.
 In some of the denials she reviewed, the rejected applicants had provided extensive evidence, some of which came from state and federal authorities.